Voyteck/AjaxQ/README.md

 See http://foliotek.github.com/AjaxQ for a demonstration and documentation

+Extended by Voyteck with priority option that can be added to .ajax opts to prioritize call

 ## Usage

 `$.ajaxq` follows the [$.ajax](http://api.jquery.com/jQuery.ajax/) options and return value, with an extra first parameter (the queue name).